 - No design or engineering experience needed.

-- All classes meet Saturdays 10 am to 4 pm with a lunch break at 41 Cooper Square.
+- All classes are in person at 41 Cooper Square.

 - Sessions 2 or 3 do not require participation in previous sessions.